On 11 Jun 2015, at 09:30, Jan Kurš <kurs(a)iam.unibe.ch> wrote:

 Thank you Jan!

-Regarding the furthest failure, the core of the problem is the
+Regarding the furthest failure, the core of the

-failure is information for choice parser combinator.
-In general, the furthest failure is a
+the input, while failure is information for choice parser combinator.
+In general, the

-better approximation of an error than the last failure, so we use it.
+furthest failure is a better approximation of an error than the last failure, so we use

 I am not sure what exactly is the problem in case of PrattParser.
 I guess the last